Fall-Out – 1950s

 the siren’s sound.

-We named all can goods; peas, corn, even
+We named all canned goods; peas, corn, even

 creamed corn, and carrots by “Green Giant.”